rackerlabs/docs-core-infra-user-guide/cloud-config/index.rst

 =====================================
 Establishing your cloud configuration
 =====================================
-Use our core infrastructure services--Cloud Servers, Cloud Networks, Cloud Images, Cloud Block Storage--to create the core of your cloud configuration.
+Use the Rackspace cloud core infrastructure services--Cloud Servers, Cloud Networks, Cloud Images, Cloud Block Storage, and Cloud Files--to create the core of your cloud configuration.
 After you've done that, take further action to make your cloud configuration secure, recoverable, and manageable.